examples of themes in books

 Another universal theme in literature is prejudice.
 Prejudice can take many forms, from racial discrimination to classism to sexism to homophobia.

 No matter what form it takes, prejudice is always unjust and harmful.
-In literature, prejudice often leads to conflict between characters and groups of characters.
+In literature, prejudice often leads to conflict between characters and groups of characters, and how readers interpret these conflicts can vary widely.

 For example, in Harper Lee’s Pulitzer Prize-winning novel To Kill a Mockingbird, racial prejudice is a major source of tension between the white and black communities in Maycomb, Alabama.